medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-node.md

 The oracle is responsible for validating the provider's data and ensuring that the data is transmitted securely using the `oracle key`.
 In this process, oracle operators can earn commissions according to the commission rate registered to Panacea.
-The oracle also serves to validate and approve registration requests from other oracles.
+The oracle also serves to validate and approve `registration/upgrade` requests from other oracles.

 You can see the details in [What oracle does](#what-oracle-does).